 2. MATERIALS AND METHODS

-The thirty (30) sesame germplasm (Table 1) were characterized in the plant breeding experimental field of Bangladesh Agricultural University a laid out in a randomized block design (RCBD) with three replications during kharif 2020.
-The qualitative traits viz plant growth habit, stem hairiness, leaf color, leaf shape and capsule morphology were visually observed (Table 2) whereas quantative characters i.e., plant height, internode length, number of primary branches, leaf dimensions, petiole length, number of capsules per plant, seed weight, and seed yield per plant were measured using standard agronomic techniques (Table 3 & 4).
+The thirty (30) sesame germplasm (Table 1) were characterized in the plant breeding experimental field of Bangladesh Agricultural University laid out in a randomized block design (RCBD) with three replications during kharif 2020.
+The qualitative traits viz plant growth habit, stem hairiness, leaf color, leaf shape and capsule morphology were visually observed (Table 2).
+In contrast, quantitative characters i.e., plant height, internode length, number of primary branches, leaf dimensions, petiole length, number of capsules per plant, seed weight, and seed yield per plant were measured using standard agronomic techniques (Table 3 & 4).
 The DUS descriptors were utilized for detailed description, emphasizing on the distinctness, uniformity and stability of the sesame accessions.
-The data was analyzed by ANOVA (p ≤ 0.05) as well as the hierarchical and non-hierarchical cluster analysis using SPSS 16.
-The germplasm was classified into five clusters using cluster analysis considering qualitative and quantitative characters whose results are shown in Figure 1 and presented in Table 5.
-Selection of germplasm with the best agronomic habits for sesame breeding programs, aiming to increase grain yield, seed size and capsule appearance would be a desirable procedure in sesame cultivar improvement.
+The data were analysed using ANOVA (p ≤ 0.05) as well as hierarchical and non-hierarchical cluster analysis in SPSS 16 software.
+The germplasm was classified into five clusters using cluster analysis, considering both qualitative and quantitative characters, with the results shown in Figure 1 and presented in Table 5.
+The selection of germplasm with the best agronomic traits for sesame breeding programs, aiming to increase grain yield, seed size, and capsule appearance, would be a desirable procedure in sesame cultivar improvement.

 Table 1.
 List of Sesame germplasm